Weather Emergencies

 • Tractor-type motor graders for moving snow.

-The following equipment, materials and staff are ready in these areas:
+The following equipment, materials and staff are ready statewide.

 Statewide (approximately)